AussieScorcher/BARS/README.md

 ---

 <details>
-<summary> What if I have third party scenery installed? </summary>
+<summary> What if I have third-party scenery installed? </summary>
 <br>
 <ul> <li> Within the BARS client, navigate to the "Scenery Section" tab.
-Select the desired third party scenery to configure the stopbar placement to match your installed payware scenery. </li> </ul>
+Select the desired third-party scenery to configure the stopbar placement to match your installed payware scenery. </li> </ul>
 <br>
 </details>